 WHERE IS PORT WAKEFIELD?Port Wakefield is a progressive coastal town of the Adelaide Plains.
 The town is located approximately 100 Kilometres North of Adelaide, South Australia.
-It is serviced by a dual lane highway which carries approximately 7500 to 8000 vehicles a day through the Eastern edge of the town.
+It is serviced by a dual lane highway which passes through the Eastern edge of the town.
 It is seen as a major transportation corridor for both commercial and domestic travellers and provides numerous services to support such an industry.

 The town itself is a hidden treasure.
 Little do people realise that a few hundred metres West of the transport corridor, there is a township steeped in colonial history that sits on the coast of the upper reaches of Gulf St Vincent.
 It was a town created to cater for the needs of the early settlers.
 With the development of the agricultural, mining and later the fishing industries of South Australia, Port Wakefield became the pivot point for such products.
 A port was developed to cater for the increased production of such commodities as ore from the mines at Burra, hay and wheat from the farmers both locally and surrounding districts.
 The town grew steadily and thrived on the emerging industries until the introduction of the railway system.